beaubreedlove/FantasyFootball/rules.md

         1. The previous two conditions will be applied recursively until the tie is broken.
         1. Most points in regular season
         1. Coin flip
+    1.  <a id="ties">Ties in playoffs</a>
+        1. In the event of a tied game during the postseason, the win will be awarded to the team with the lower seed.
 1.  <a id="abandoned-teams">Amandoned Teams</a>
     1. Managers should keep an eye on their teams at least once a week, set their lineups in a way that they expect to win their games, and add and drop players to prepare to win more games.
         1. Managers should stay competitive even if they don't think they can improve their chances of making the playoffs or win prizes.